tsailiming/openshift4-vmware-upi/README.md

 # Introduction

-This repository contains a collection of Ansible playbooks to help to bring up the Red Hat OpenShift Container Platform 4 on VMware using the UPI method.
+This repository contains a collection of Ansible playbooks to help to install Red Hat OpenShift Container Platform 4 on VMware using the UPI method.
 It currently supports a connected (or with Red Hat Satellite) and disconnected environment.
 No DHCP/PXE is required.

 # Playbooks